databio/cellSpecificOpenChromatin/README.md

 Within the directory provided to *moveBigWigs* a cell specific subdirectories are created and the bigWig files connected to the given cell type are moved into the subdirectory.
 \
 Followin step merges bigWig files coming from the same cell type.
-The output in form of bedGraph files is moved to a user specified directory.
+The output in form of bedGraph files is moved to a directory specified by used.

 ```
 mkdir primaryCells_bedGraph